RSVG-ZeroOV: Exploring a Training-Free Framework for Zero-Shot Open-Vocabulary Visual Grounding in Remote Sensing Images: Conclusion

 \section{Conclusion}

 In this paper, we introduce RSVG-ZeroOV, a zero-shot framework that integrates a VLM and a DM via attention maps to tackle the open-vocabulary remote sensing visual grounding.
 Without additional training, we design a novel overview-focus-evolve strategy to progressively enhance attention toward referred objects.
 Extensive experiments on existing benchmarks demonstrate that RSVG-ZeroOV achieves SOTA performance, outperforming existing weakly-supervised and zero-shot methods.
 To the best of our knowledge, RSVG-ZeroOV is the first zero-shot framework for remote sensing visual grounding.
-We hope this framework can potentially inspire researchers to address open-vocabulary remote sensing tasks from a fresh perspective.
-A discussion of limitations and potential future directions is provided {Appendix D}.
+We hope this work can potentially inspire researchers to address open-vocabulary remote sensing tasks from a fresh perspective.